ada-ac2/swap-meet/README.md

 Should a project be completed before submission, and there is a desire for optional enhancements, consider these ideas:

 - `Item` subclasses have attributes we could use to swap similar items
-  - Add functions to swap Decor by space used, Clothing by like fabric, and Electronics by their type!
+  - Add functions to swap `Decor` by space used, `Clothing` by the same fabric, and `Electronics` by their type!
   - Write unit tests for your new functions

-- Take a look for Error Handling opportunities
+- Take a look for error handling opportunities
   - What issues could arise if we pass a string (or any object other than an integer) for the `id` of an Item?
 How could we prevent that?
   - What other opportunities for error handling do you see?